 Mountains have always been a major magnet for me.
 The higher their peaks are, the better.
 When I was choosing among the popular visitor attractions in Austria, Eisriesenwelt ice cave was an easy choice, because the place has it all – huge walls of rock, great views, fresh mountain air and, by far, the largest ice cave in the world!
+Together with Grossglockner High Alpine Road this is a perfect example of how stunningly beautiful the nature of Austria really is!

 To make it short – the cave truly is stunning!
 However, there is just so much more than the cave itself!
 You get to hike a beautiful trail, experience the brand new lift and of course walk hell of a lot of steps on your way up!